 Pro-trophy hunting organizations, such as Safari Club International (SCI), Dallas Safari Club (DSC), and the National Rifle Association (NRA), have long used their wealth, power, and privilege to lobby for more hunting rights and less regulations or restrictions on trophy imports.

-The U.S. remains the largest importer of animal trophies.
 Although African elephants and lions are listed as threatened under the Endangered Species Act (ESA), FWS decided to remove import bans for both species in 2017, allowing elephant and lion trophies to come into the U.S. from countries that were previously deemed unable to properly protect those species.
 Interestingly, it was SCI and not FWS that was the first to announce the lifting of the ban on elephant trophy imports; this is because the DOI, which oversees FWS, had informed SCI of its decision first, not the American public.

 In today’s world, the continuing decline of African elephant and lion populations warrant the need for more protection, not less.
 The singular focus on such a controversial and poorly-managed activity as trophy hunting ignores the complexity of wildlife conservation and hurts conservation efforts that truly improve wildlife populations, protect individual animals, and benefit the communities that live around wildlife habitats.

 FOUR PAWS believes trophy hunting is an unacceptable use of natural resources and is highly offensive to the global human populations.
 In fact, 86% of Americans oppose hunting big game and 56% oppose hunting animals for sport altogether.
-After the media backlash towards the American that shot Cecil the lion and the recent public outrage regarding elephant trophy imports, it is clear that most Americans do not support trophy hunting.
+After the media backlash towards the American that shot Cecil the lion and public outrage regarding elephant trophy imports, it is clear that most Americans do not support trophy hunting.